micmejia/bible-dump/AMPC/Acts/Acts 19.md

-Then the man in whom the evil spirit dwelt leaped upon them, mastering [^c]two of them, and was so violent against them that they dashed out of that house [in fear], stripped naked and wounded.
+Then the man in whom the evil spirit dwelt leaped upon them, mastering two of them, and was so violent against them that they dashed out of that house [in fear], stripped naked and wounded.